 You eat outside on the pool-facing patio, its long table shaded by the biggest parasol we've ever seen, while the sky fades to purple behind the ears of a giant cactus.
 Plus there's a vast, quasi-industrial indoor living space (also shared) more suited for formal receptions than for cosy evenings in.
 The old pressing floor is encircled by 14 rainbow bar stools and a huge TV, while at the far end 2 sofas flank a huge stone hearth under a glittering chandelier.
 Banks of candles, clusters of mirrors, a pair of giant green apples - it's all eye-poppingly designed, but in the end we hardly came here except to fill our carafe from the barrel of delicious sherry-like wine which the owner kindly left for us.

-Of course, you can eat out - well and cheaply: there are several delightful tavernas in Gavalohori (Petroptis comes recommended; and you can walk home in 10 mins), more in Almirida (try Aeraki for fresh fish), and a Belgian-run cafe in the hamlet of Douliana (1km).
-If you make it to Marathi, book a table at the excellent fish restaurant of Patrelantonis.
-There's a folder of recommendations in the villa, or ask the concierge for his suggestions when you arrive.
-He can also do a pre-arrival shop if you like - you just pay for the items at cost price.
-Or you can book a Cretan chef to come in and do the hard work!
+Of course, you can eat out - well and cheaply: there are several delightful tavernas in Gavalohori (Arismarí comes recommended; and you can walk home in 10 mins), more in Almyrida (try Psaros for fresh fish), and a Belgian-run cafe in the hamlet of Douliana (1km).
+Ask the staff for their recommendations, to book tables or, if you're after a lazy night-in, a private chef to come and do the hard work!

 Features include: